-To complete registration for the 2019-2020 school year:
+To complete registration for the 2020-2021 school year:

 - Using Plus Portals, students select the courses they want to take based on their teachers' recommendations, their college and career aspirations, and their personal interests.
 We encourage all students to consult with their parents as they complete this process. - As necessary, counselors meet with students who have questions or concerns regarding course selections or in cases where there is a discrepancy between a student's selections and her teachers' recommendations. - Students receive a list of the course selections that have been officially entered into the school's database.
-Students then have the opportunity to discuss and make any corrections or changes with their guidance counselor. - Tuition is guaranteed for four years and will not increase through senior year (see p.3).
+Students then have the opportunity to discuss and make any corrections or changes with their guidance counselor.